 I’ve drummed out of time/played other people’s music at the Big Day Out, Earthcore, Parklife, Future Music Festival and many more events and venues that no longer exist.
 I’m occasionally the ‘drum’ component of live drum’n’bass duo Silent Shadow.
 I’ve produced house music as Kris-Ko and Skins, some of it actually quite good.
 Take a look at Discogs for my semi-complete list of credits.

 Then there was the seven-year stint playing ‘Hurry up and wait’ on film sets across South-East Queensland.
 My art department won an AFI Award for sweating our hangovers out on Nick Cave’s brutal outback western The Proposition; I was a camera assistant when Peter Andre and Jordan fell in love on I’m A Celebrity… Get Me Out of Here; I strained my groin setting up furniture in one of three stints in the Big Brother house; I watched Jodie Foster act up close on Nim’s Island.

-Writing an entire catalogue for a gift and homeware brand, cooking steaks and washing dishes at Sizzler, making websites for corporate clients and strip clubs, and the occasional shift pulling up carpet as a mate’s offsider about wraps it up.
+Writing an entire catalogue for a gift and homeware brand, cooking steaks and washing dishes at Sizzler, slinging videos at a rental chain in Toowoomba that would still shame Netflix/Prime/Hulu’s combined range, making websites for corporate clients and strip clubs, and the occasional shift pulling up carpet as a mate’s offsider about wraps it up.